Eiphie/mean-web-stack-project/README.md

 sudo systemctl enable mongod
 ```

-- Cheack server status that it is active
+- Check server status that it is active
 ```
 sudo systemctl status mongod
 ```